claire-mayfield/itp/Final-Project/README.md

 - Next, I used the code from [your Github example website](https://rdwrome.github.io/) to insert an audio file.

 ## STEP 4: BIO PAGE
+- I used the same code from step 3c to set the background color for this page.
+- Then, I used the same code from step 3b to set the font.
+- Then, I used the same code from step 3a to center my text.

 ## STEP 5: LISTEN PAGE